Gambia Food Guide

 Explore the diverse culinary landscapes across different regions of Gambia.

-The coastal region of Gambia, as expected, features a cuisine heavily influenced by the abundance of fresh seafood.
+The coastal region of Gambia features cuisine heavily influenced by abundance of fresh seafood.
 Dishes like Chura Gerteh (rice and fish) and various grilled fish preparations are common staples.
-The proximity to the ocean also influences the use of ingredients like sea salt and seaweed in certain dishes.
-The coastal cuisine reflects the region's fishing traditions and the importance of seafood in the local diet.
+Proximity to ocean influences use of ingredients like sea salt and seaweed in certain dishes.
+Coastal cuisine reflects region's fishing traditions and importance of seafood in local diet.
+Largest concentration of restaurants in Cape Point, Bakau, Kololi, Kotu.

 Cultural Significance: